storybookjs/marko/docs/writing-stories/args.md

 ## Args can modify any aspect of your component

-Args can be used in your story templates to configure your component just as you would in an application.
+Args are used in story templates to configure the component appearance just as you would in an application.
 Here’s an example of how a `footer` arg can be used to populate a child component.

 <!-- prettier-ignore-start -->